BethelhemAdane/git.pro/README.md

 # git.pro
-This is the first c++ program in GitHub
+This is my first c++ program in GitHub